Sotiris Alexandropoulos: Panathinaikos

-On 21 May 2022, Alexandropoulos won the Greek Cup with Panathinaikos against PAOK, his first trophy in his senior career.
+On 21 May 2022, Alexandropoulos won the Greek Football Cup with Panathinaikos against PAOK, his first trophy in his senior career.

 Sporting CP

 On 29 August 2022, Alexandropoulos signed a five-year contract with Portuguese club Sporting CP for a fee of €4.5 million, with Panathinaikos also receiving 30% of a future transfer.
 On 2 September, he made his debut for the club, replacing Manuel Ugarte in the 89th minute in a 2–0 away win against Estoril in the Primeira Liga.

 Loan to Olympiacos

 On 3 August 2023, Olympiacos announced the acquisition of Alexandropoulos.
 The 21-year-old midfielder signed on an initial one-year loan with a purchase option for the following summer, amounting to €4 million.

 Loan to Standard Liège

 On 30 July 2024, Standard Liège announced the acquisition of Alexandropoulos.
 The 22-year-old midfielder signed on an initial one-year loan with a purchase option for the following summer, amounting to €3 million.